ID2221KTH/id2221kth.github.io/assignments.md

 title: Assignments
 permalink: /assignments/
 ---
 This course consists of four lab assignments, three reading assignments, and one final project.
 All the assignments/project should be done in group of two.
 The assignments have to be submitted before their deadlines.

-has four types of requirements:
+The points are distributed accordingly:
 <ul>
 <li>Four lab assignments (30 points)</li>
 <li>Three reading assignments (15 points)</li>
 <li>The final project (15 points)</li>
 <li>The final exam (40 points)</li>
 </ul>
-Students will work in groups of 2.
-Assignments have to be submitted online before their deadlines.

 # **Lab Assignments**